amierfaudzi/forgev2/README.md

 The live site: https://forge-education.netlify.app/

 ## Future plans
 Right now there is no future plans to work on this website.
-I am proud with what I had produced over three short weeks using new libraries, new APIs, and the Firebase infrastructure.
-I will be working on other things
+I am proud with what I had produced over three short weeks using new libraries, new APIs, and the Firebase infrastructure but this project requires a lot more resources for it to be what I intially envisioned it to be.
+Particularly it needed more thought on the whole user flow as well as data manipulation and management of the Youtube data API.
+I will be working on other things and keep on expanding my skill sets and thus I will bench this project.

+If you are interested in learning more about this project, feel free to email me at amier.faudzi@gmail.com